tkoide01/surfs_up/README.md

 ## Summary
    In addition to above observations, we delivered a few additional queries to gather more weather information for June and December.
-   In order to determine "What temperature would be **too** cold for surfing," I researched
+   In order to determine "What temperature would be **too** cold for surfing," I researched a little on the web to draw the line.
+Based on the research, I conclude that below 65 degrees would be uncomfortable for surfing, and thus surfing business would be unprofittable:

   1. First of all, we run queries to visualize how temperature data is spread in June and December.